slytechs-repos/slytechs-repos/README.md

 ### jNetWorks API (Examples coming soon!)
 [**jNetWorks**][jnetworks] provides a more sophisticated API and significantly higher performance for multi-CPU packet capture with support for hardware acceleration.
 You can chosee to use a simple **libpcap** extension or [**Napatech SmartNIC**][jntapi] drivers to hardware accelerate network capture and IPF processing.
 Perfomance using [**jNetWorks**][jnetworks] is suitable for traffic rates upto 100Gbps (1/10/25/40/100Gbps) with **SmartNICs**.
 You can configure capture and spread the load of processing the data onto multiple-CPUs in your system, with zero-copy from the NICs to your application thread.

+## Roadmap

+For latest information about future and current software releases, please see the software release wiki page:

+[Software release roadmap][roadmap]

 ## Contact Us
 If you have any questions, please contact us.